Accommodation - Halls of Residence

 Mount Pleasant Campus: Cars or Motorcycles are prohibited for residents except for students with mobility problems.

 Townhill Campus: All motor vehicles owned and parked by residents at Townhill Campus must be registered with the security staff on arrival.
-For 2014/2015 there will be parking fee of £200 per year for residents parking on the site.

 There are bike sheds located on both campuses.